silveltman/fulldev-ui/src/lib/base/README.md

-# Svelte Components Guidelines
+# Base Components Guidelines
-When creating Svelte components, follow these guidelines to maintain consistency and code quality in our repository:
+When creating base components, follow these guidelines to maintain consistency and code quality in our repository:

 ## General guidelines
 - Refer to the provided Button.svelte component as a reference for implementing these guidelines.